-The essential questions should be: Is this film an accurate reflection of the historical and theological vision of the Hebrew Bible?
+The essential question should be: Is the film Noah an accurate reflection of the historical and theological vision of the Hebrew Bible?

 Each essay will have a thesis stated in the beginning, which is then argued throughout the body.
 The student is required to use at minimum three academic sources.
 Academic sources include books, book chapters, and academic journals other than the assigned texts.

 Academic sources DO NOT include: blogs, news websites (i.e. New York Times, Huffpost, etc.), popular websites (i.e. History.com, Biography.com), or any other non-peer reviewed source.
 It is best to stick to what is in the library. *CLASS LECTURES DO NOT COUNT AS A SCHOLARLY SOURCE*

 All sources must be cited!
 Use whichever method is used for your major (i.e. MLA, APA, Chicago, etc.).

 The essay should be in 12 point with a standard font (i.e. Times New Roman).

 A commentary is a verse-by-verse discussion and analysis of a portion of the Bible.
 These tend to be arranged by series and each volume within a series covers a Biblical text.
 The criticism used in commentaries tends to vary by author, volume, or series.